What is photosensitivity?

 What does this mean?

 This means that when the cells of the skin are damaged by sun, cells next to the damaged cells start spreading cytokines.
 These are proteins and molecular messengers that are stored by the cells of the immune system.
 When these cytokines are released, this causes inflammation as the first response of the immune system to destroy the damaged cells after which the damaged skin starts to heal.
-Certain cytokines have been proven to play a role in Sweet’s syndrome, including endogenous granulocyte colony-stimulating factor (G-CSF), which increases the number of neutrophils in the blood.
-Read more here.
+Certain cytokines have been proven to play a role in Sweet’s syndrome, and you can read more here.

 Dapsone and tetracycline antibiotics, e.g. minocycline and doxycycline, are treatments for Sweet’s syndrome.
 They are known to cause photosensitivity, and this can increase the risk of sunburn.